makeruniverse/docs/docs/makerblog/maker-blog.md

 ### Jobs to be Done

-We don't want to buy products to own them.
+As users, we don't want to own products.
 We need them to get a job done.
 It's always about getting from A to B.

-Product teams must understand what A and B represent in a user's life and identify the obstacles in between.
+Accomplished product teams know their users' A and their B. And the obstacles between them.
 (HR) <<br /> <br />

 ### Startups fail